nick1771/Assignment/README.md

 ### **Response**

 Returns a list of data as described in **TaxRateResponse** class.
 Tax rate type is not required to complete the assignment, but it seems appropriate to identify it.
+Value is hardcoded to be 11.
 ```
 [
     {